Best CRM Tools for Sales Teams in 2026: 8 Options Ranked and Reviewed

 #6.
 Monday CRM — Best for Project-Heavy Sales Teams

-Monday CRM is an interesting case.
-Monday.com started as a work management platform and built a CRM layer on top of it.
-The result is a tool that handles deals and projects in one place — which sounds like a feature, but can also create real confusion about what the tool actually is.
+Monday CRM is a fascinating case.
+Monday.com started as a work management platform and added a CRM layer on top.
+The result is a tool that handles deals and projects in one place — which sounds like a feature, but can also blur the lines about what the tool actually does.

-Where it genuinely shines is for sales teams with a long post-sale implementation process.
-Think IT services, construction, consulting — anywhere the handoff from sales to delivery is complex.
-Monday CRM lets you run that entire lifecycle in one platform, which reduces the "deal closed, now what?" chaos that kills so many customer relationships.
+Where it really shines is for sales teams with a complex post-sale implementation.
+Think IT services, construction, consulting — anywhere the handoff from sales to delivery gets messy.
+Monday CRM lets you run that entire lifecycle in one platform, which reduces the "deal closed, now what?" chaos that tanks so many customer relationships.

-Fair warning though: if your sales process is straightforward, Monday CRM's flexibility can become a liability.
-You'll spend time configuring and building boards when you could be out selling.
-I've seen teams burn two weeks getting Monday set up exactly right and wonder why their pipeline is stalled.
+Fair warning though: if your sales process is straightforward, Monday CRM's flexibility can become a problem.
+You'll spend time configuring and building boards when you should be selling.
+I've seen teams burn two weeks getting Monday set up just right and then wonder why their pipeline is stalled.

 Key Features: